semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 The above JSON object tells Elasticsearch to use the `house` field of my `character` type document as the routing value.

 //TODO Slides: indicate that difficulties may show up when using parent/child structure

+### Limits of routing

+Well, maybe the title is a little exaggerated.
+There are no real "limits" to the routing features, just some facts that you should take care about.

+The most important among them, is called **hotspot**.
+A **hotspot** is a shard that **handles way more documents than other shards**.
+Using the classical routing, Elasticsearch will distribute the documents evenly among the shards, so hotspots won't show up easily.
+But when using manual or semi-automated routing, then the documents **may not be spread evenly** among the shards.
+That could result in some shards to handle a lot of documents.

+Unfortunately, there are **no ways to automatically handle** these hotspots.

+The solution stands on the client side.
+Indeed, your application (or whatever indexes documents on your index) has to identify routing values that will support too much documents.
+A solution may be to create a special index for these documents, and then using aliases to make it transparent to your application.